 - clinical and physical diagnosis

 - gynecology/ women’s health

 The education includes 1,500 hours of supervised clinical experience.
 All told, NDs receive approximately 4,500 hours of academic and clinical training.

-Dr. Macdonald completed additional training and was granted the authority to prescribe pharmaceutical medicine.
+Dr. Macdonald and Dr. Peters have completed additional training and was granted the authority to prescribe pharmaceutical medicine.

 Naturopathic physicians help with a wide array of health concerns, including: